Organic Gardening Guru

 The Dirt on Growing Organically

-It’s argued that organic gardens are impractical, expensive, and somewhat strange.
+It’s argued that organic gardens are impractical, expensive and somewhat strange.
 Nothing could be further from the truth.
-It’s the way our great grandparents gardened, the way food was raised for thousands of years before the invention, wide-spread use, and deceptive advertising of chemical pesticides and synthetic fertilizers.
+It’s the way our great grandparents gardened, the way food was raised for thousands of years before the invention, wide-spread use and deceptive advertising of chemical pesticides and synthetic fertilizers.
 True, it may cost a bit more as you wean your lawns and gardens from their harmful chemical addictions.
-But in the long run, as you upgrade your soil quality, apply compost you’ve made yourself, and utilize practical, sustainable gardening practices, your costs will go down.
+But in the long run, as you upgrade your soil quality, apply compost you’ve made yourself and utilize practical, sustainable gardening practices, your costs will go down.
 Going organic is not a compromise.
 Done right, it yields healthy, more vigorous growth and more bountiful harvests compared to commercially-centered growing.
-And the peace of mind you’ll gain as you remove known carcinogens, endocrine disrupters, petroleum byproducts, and mysterious and often dangerous inert ingredients from your outdoor environment?
+And the peace of mind you’ll gain as you remove known carcinogens, endocrine disrupters, petroleum byproducts and mysterious and often dangerous inert ingredients from your lawns and landscapes?
 Priceless.

 For me, deciding to go organic was a no-brainer.
 Conventional gardening revolves around products that kill everything they touch, knocking Mother Nature off-balance and doing harm to the birds and plants that live around us.
 Then we add a bunch of chemicals to our soil, artificially boosting the growing potential even as we sap it of its ability to regulate moisture and sustain the beneficial insects, worms and complimentary microbes that bring it to life.
 It was easy to see that this was not a sustainable system and by continuing to garden this way, I was probably doing more harm – much more harm—than good.